briwagner/learn-buffalo/README.md

 This repo contains the code used in the Learn Buffalo video course.

+> Updated Dec.
+2023 to work with `go:embed` directive and other changes for Buffalo version <a href="https://github.com/gobuffalo/cli/releases/tag/v0.18.14">18.14</a>

 ## Part 7: Authenication Plugin, Middleware

 * user authentication patterns